Data explorer quick start

 In this walkthrough, you'll:

-- Create a simple metric chart
+- Create a simple metric visualization from scratch

-Create a chart
+Create a visualization from scratch

 On the Build tab, add a metric to your query.

 Select a metric such as